gman223/gman223-UofT-Cybersec-Project1/README.md

 196.247.57.68

-Machines within the network can only be accessed by Jbox.
+Machines within the internal network can only be accessed by Jbox.

 A summary of the access policies in place can be found in the table below.